evangelioceeapi/evangelioceeapi.github.io/apidoc.md

-# Bible Passage API Documentation
+# CEE Gospel Passage API Documentation

 ## Overview
 This API allows users to retrieve Bible verses and passages from an XML file.
 It supports fetching a single verse, a random verse, or a random passage.
 The API can also include the passage name based on a URL parameter.